 Enjoy Work in Chiswick Park is the European home to some of the world’s largest companies including: CBS News; Discovery Networks Europe; Ericsson; Paramount Pictures, PepsiCo; Starbucks; the Walt Disney Company; and more.

 In 2015, we were invited to deliver a light-touch, half-day event focusing on fingerprinting technologies and forensic anthropological specimens to staff and within the business park and their families.

 Enjoy Work, the company behind the event, confirmed: “The event went down really well and the feedback we have received was great.
 Many thanks.”

-Accenture, the global technology consulting firm, and Stemettes hosted “Girls in STEM” events for 1,800 girls at five locations in the UK and Ireland in early 2016.
+Accenture, the global technology consulting firm, and Stemettes hosted “Girls in STEM” events for 1,800 girls across the UK and Ireland in early 2016.
 We will be continuing our partnership with them across four cities in 2017.

 Feedback collected independently from participating schools indicated an overwhelmingly positive response.
 The UK Cabinet Office’s Director of Data Paul Maltby, commented: “An infectious energy at the RI… top session on cryptography.”